KrokodilGenadiy/LiveDataTest/README.md

 # LiveDataTest

-A small project to shwo how to use LiveData<T>.
+A small project to show how to use LiveData<T>.